 History of Cranmere Day

 I found this interesting story about Cranmere Day in Cranmere Pool: The First Dartmoor Letterbox by Chips Barber.
 Definitely worth the read if you can get your hands on it, but it can be a hard to find book in the United States.
-Anyhow, I liked the idea of Cranmere Day so much, I added it to the AQ 2007 Letterboxing Calendar.
-Knowing there will likely be a lot of people wondering what the heck Cranmere Day is, I repost the story below:
+Anyhow, I liked the idea of Cranmere Day so much, so I'm reposting the story below:

 The end of a long Dartmoor winter was marked by another memorable occasion in the annals of Cranmere Pool's history.
 On Saturday 8 May 1937, 'Cranmere Day', a gathering of invited celebrities, members of the press and general public, met at Cranmere to 'open' a new box.
 The idea was the brainchild of Rev. J. P. Baker, Archdeacon of Warrington, who had held previous livings at both Torquay and Plymouth and who had used his time off to explore Dartmoor.